lambda-abstraction/lambda-abstraction/docs/wip-hints/index.md

-and then you want to make the program interactive and call that function with the user input, like ``f(input())``, but then, when running the code, oops.. there is a type error. if only we could prevent that.. and we can! using typehints and a typechecker, we could typehint that in the function `f` the parameter `x` should be a `float`, like so:
+and then you want to make the program interactive and call that function with the user input, like ``f(input())``, but then, when running the code, oops.. there is a type error: "can only concatenate str (not "int") to str". if only we could prevent such errors without needing to run the code, as in a lot of cases, the types of values **can** be known.. and we can! using typehints and a typechecker, we could typehint that in the function `f` the parameter `x` should be a `float`, like so:

 ```python
 def f(x: float):